tedca77/IME/README.md

 * the same creation date
 * the same camera maker and model.

 Most new cameras produce a filename that is likely to be unique as it includes the time of capture down to a thousandth of a second in the file name.
-However, earlier cameras and phones (and scanners) had a much shorter file names and the chance of duplicate file names is quite high.
+However, earlier cameras and phones (and scanners) had much shorter file names and the chance of duplicate file names is quite high.

 IME produces a report of any possible duplicates and when in "update mode" puts a comment in the metadata (for any duplicates) to indicate it has been identified as a duplicate.
 It is recommended to run IME in read-only mode first, to determine any directories or photos that have been duplicated.

 IME will only look for duplicates in the directory structure being processed.
 If you only process part of your collection, then it will not pick up duplicates elsewhere.
-You can get round this in two ways a) by processing all filews in one run or b)by providing the JSON output file from other runs as an input file for the program - this will then match against all photos in your collection.
+You can get round this in two ways a) by processing all files in one run or b)by providing the JSON output file from other runs as an input file for the program - this will then match against all photos in your collection.
 For instance, if your collection is split into **Photos before 2000** and **Photos after 2000** then run IME against the "Photos before 2000" directory, rename the JSON output file and provide as an input file when running against "Photos after 2000".
 You will then get a report of photos for your complete collection and any duplicates will be identified across the complete collection.

 # Use of Open Street Map
 IME uses Open Street Map APIs to carry out reverse geocoding and post code look up.
 This requires an internet connection.
-For post code lookup, you require an Open Street Map API key.
-THis is entered in the JSON file - further information available below.
+For post code lookup, you will also require an Open Street Map API key.
+This is entered in the JSON file - further information available below.
 IME minimises calls to Open Street Map by saving Places and checking Places before making a call to OpenStreet Map.
 (This also speeds up operation.)
 For each new longitude and latidtude pair, IME calculates how close it is to each of the saved places and if within a specified distance, it will use the cached value.
-SO if you have taken 10 photos in the same location, only one call to Open Street Map is required.
+So if you have taken 10 photos in the same location, only one call to Open Street Map is required.
 A sensible distance is 75 metres, although this can be modified in the JSON input file.
-Saved Places are also written out to the JSON file and can be used as input to other runs, removing the need for an Open Street Map look up.
+Saved Places are also written out to the JSON file and can be used as input to other runs, removing the need for an Open Street Map look up when a photo is next found close to other photos.
+It is recommended that Places information in the JSON output file is always copied to the next JSON input file, to save making calls to Opne Street Map.

 # Viewing information in other tools
-* Adobe Lightroom - you may have to update the metadata in Lightroom.
-Select the Images or directories and right clck on one image and select "Read Metadata from Selected Files"
+* **Adobe Lightroom** - you may have to update the metadata in Lightroom.
+Select the Images or directories and right click on one image and select "Read Metadata from Selected Files"
-* Adobe Bridge - this is free software from Adobe which has good metadatta editing capability
+* **Adobe Bridge** - this is free software from Adobe which has good metadatta editing capability
-* IrfanView - open a file and click on the Image / Information menu option.
+* **IrfanView** - open a file and click on the Image / Information menu option.
 You will see buttons for IPTC Info, EXIF Info and Comments.
-* Windows - right click on any image and select properties.
+* **Windows** - right click on any image and select properties.
 This will allow viewing of most metadata.
-* ExifTool - this provides a very good report on all metadata on a file
+* **ExifTool** - this provides a very good report on all metadata on a file
 # Limitations
 * IME is currently only tested on Windows, although it is believed that it will work unchanged on Linux, Apple and other systems that support Java.
-* IME Only supports JPEG / JPG files, although with testing may also support other formats.
+* IME is currently only tested with JPEG / JPG files, although with testing may also support other formats.
 * There is a bug in Apache Imaging library which means that if the Windows Title field already has a value, it cannot be overwritten.
 This only impacts the use of Events.

 # JSON File input